alexluckett/github-repo-summary-widget/README.md

 Uses the GitHub GraphQL API to pull in the user's public repositories (max 10) and displays a Bootstrap widget of the top 10.
 Supports pinned repositories and normal repositories, ordering by pin status and then push date.

+The supplied PHP file will pull in all public repos associated with the user who owns the API token, supplied below.

 ## Installation
 Copy `src/github-repos.php` and `src/repo-list-directive.html` into your AngularJS/PHP project.
 Then configure your AnagularJS app as follows: